 These two categories refer to how easy it is to work with the provider during the purchasing process and how well customers are supported once the setup is complete.
 We all know that the launch of the new internal communications app is just the beginning of the journey towards high employee engagement, which is why it’s vital to look for a long-term partner that will support you along the way.

-Smarp is committed to your success from day one.
+Haiilo is committed to your success from day one.
 All our plans include your own dedicated customer success manager available to you by phone or email.
-Our customer success managers liaison between other Smarp internal support agencies, including strategic, development, integration and creative specialists to ensure a smooth launch.
+Our customer success managers liaison between other Haiilo internal support agencies, including strategic, development, integration and creative specialists to ensure a smooth launch.
 After the launch regular review sessions are arranged to cover how your program is performing against KPIs set during implementation as well as recommendations on how to improve.

 Administrator in Consumer Electronics, Mid-Market (51-1000 emp.).